rdeshwal731/Departmental-Data-Analysis/README.md

 # Departmental-Data-Analysis
 A system/dashboard to computerize traditional method of attendance and work on departmental data and see insights of absentism.
-//
-//
-//
-ABSTRACT
+<br>//
+<br>ABSTRACT
-The effective analysis of data is crucial for informed decision-making in any department.
-To develop a robust system for departmental data analysis, it is necessary to follow a structured approach.
+<br>The effective analysis of data is crucial for informed decision-making in any department.
+To
+develop a robust system for departmental data analysis, it is necessary to follow a structured approach.
 This abstract outline the steps to be taken for proposing a new system for departmental data analysis.
 The first step is to define the goals and objectives of the data